Sophia Yan

 Sophia Yan (嚴倩君, pinyin: Yán Qiànjūn, b.
-October 8, 1986) is an American classical pianist, journalist and Beijing correspondent at The Daily Telegraph.
+October 8, 1986) is an American classical pianist and a conservative journalist at The Daily Telegraph.

 Early life and education

 Yan was born to Taiwanese parents in Queens, New York.
 She majored in English and Piano Performance at Oberlin College and Conservatory of Music and graduated in 2009.
+She is fluent in Mandarin and speaks basic Taiwanese, Cantonese, Spanish, and some Japanese.